-Leaf mold is decomposed leaves mainly use for soil amendment.
-It develops the soil structure including drainage system, water holding capacity and also uses for mulching.
+Leaf mold is decomposed leaves mainly used for soil amendment.
+It develops the soil structure, including the drainage system and water holding capacity, and also uses it for mulching.

-This is easy to make, no need any money but time.
-Moreover, a pile of leaf mold can reduce your garden cost into the half after using them in the soil or potting mix.
+This is easy to make, and there is no need for any money but time.
+Moreover, a pile of leaf mold can reduce your garden cost by half after using them in the soil or potting mix.
 This is a great substitute for peat moss and has better quality.

 So, keep continuing reading to make your own leaf mold.